JLuisCuamatzi/Umaydis_experimental_Evolution/03_SNP_Calling/README.md

 ```

-The main output of this stage are individual VCF for each analyzed sample.
-Also mpileups files were produced.
+The main output of this stage are individual `vcf` files for each analyzed sample.
+Also `mpileups` files were produced.

  - The `vcf` files are in `vcfFiles/` compressed as `.vcf.gz` files
  - The `pileup` files are in `mpileupFiles/` compressed as `.pileup.gz` files